allegro/bigflow/docs/project_setup_and_build.md

 To build a project you need to use the [`bigflow build`](./cli.md#building-airflow-dags) command.
 The documentation, you are reading, is also a valid BigFlow project.
 Go to the [`docs`](../docs) directory and run the `bigflow build` command to see how the build process works.

-There are two types of artifacts which BigFlow produces:

-* Deployment artifact — that's a final build product which you deploy or a thing that is necessary for deployment
-* Intermediate artifact — a element of a deployment artifact or a by-product, typically useful for debugging

 The `bigflow build` command should produce: